 Learn more about the AI Bill of Rights and discover everything you need to know about the principles of the law.

-So, is AI coming for lawyers?
+So, will AI replace lawyers?
 Our final thoughts

 While it has the potential to reshape the legal profession, it is unlikely that AI will replace lawyers.